US monkeypox cases top 10,000

-The U.S. leads the world in known cases, which have been reported in 49 states (Wyoming has no reported cases) and the District of Columbia.
+The U.S. leads the world in known cases, which have been reported in 49 states (Wyoming has no reported cases) and the District of Columbia, KRON reports.

 Twelve deaths have been reported worldwide from the 2022 outbreak, though none in the U.S.